NathanaelA/nativescript-liveedit/README.md

 [https://github.com/NativeScript/android-runtime/pull/92](https://github.com/NativeScript/android-runtime/pull/92)

 You can clone the latest runtime, and manually patch it with my above patch, and then install the runtime following the latest documentation. [http://docs.nativescript.org/running-latest](http://docs.nativescript.org/running-latest)
-If you are pulling and building the latest android-runtime; you will also need to pull the latest nativescript common code and use it in your project also.
+If you are pulling and building the latest android-runtime; make sure you are also running the current version of the common code.
 If you have access to VMWare or VirtualBox and/or are using a virtual machine, my [http://github.com/nathanaela/nativescript-vm](http://github.com/nathanaela/nativescript-vm) installation script will build a fully working VM that has the ability to build the runtimes.

 Currently (on the Android) the application on a new startup will overwrite **ALL** source code with the code that it was compiled with.
 So, this can possibly cause you a point of confusion as any code that the watcher has deployed to the emulator will now be reset back to the original deployed code.